gushers/candybar/README.md

 ## Getting started

-Install it, duh.
+First, install it

 ```
 yarn add @gush/candybar
 ```

-Then create a canvas.
+then create a canvas

 ```javascript
 import { Canvas } from '@gush/candybar';